cdfoye/README-Generator/newREADME.md

   ## Installation

-  List out the steps for installing your project.

   ## Usage

-  Place any instruction your user will need to run your application.
-Provide screenshots or videos as necessary.

   ## Contributing

-  Add any guidelines regarding contributing to your project.
+  If you would like to contribute please reach out to me on Github or send me an email.

   ## Tests

-  If there are tests, provide instructions on how to run them.

   ## Questions

-  If you have any questions please visit my Github profile: [username](https://github.com/username)
+  If you have any questions please visit my Github profile: [cdfoye](https://github.com/cdfoye)

-  For additional questions you can email me at email@email.com
+  For additional questions you can email me at cdfoye@gmail.com

   ## License

-  This application is covered under the MIT license